skatejs/skatejs/README.md

   // Restricts a particular component to binding explicitly to an element with
   // a tag name that matches the specified value.
 This value is empty by
   // default.
-  //
-  // Depending on the component type, it behaves like so:
-  //
-  // - When applied to a custom element, the component ID is used to match the
-  //   value of the element's `is` attribute and the element's tag name is
-  //   matched against the value specified here.
-This conforms with the custom
-  //   element spec.
-  //
-  // - When given to a component that binds to an element using an attribute,
-  //   the value specified here must match the element's tag name.
-  //
-  // - When specified on a component that is bound using a class name, this
-  //   value must match the element's tag name.
-  //
-  // - If the value is empty, then the component is not restricted at all.
   extends: '',